svkdprashant/Integrate-WestFax-API-PHP/README.md

-# Integrate-WestFax-API-PHP
+# Integrate WestFax API PHP
 How to Integrate WestFax API with PHP.
-API working examples.
+All working exaples with explaination